 - Involve your customers in sustainability initiatives, for example, by offering discounts for those who bring reusable bags.

-10. Measuring and Optimising Sustainability Performance
+10. Measure and Optimise Your Sustainability Performance

-To make a difference as a brand, you should regularly review and improve the performance of your sustainable branding efforts.
 Frameworks such as B-Corp certification can help you do this by setting clear standards for assessing your social and environmental performance.

 Here are some steps you can take: